Jacollier97/Hello_World_GitTest/README.md

 # Hello_World_GitTest
-Testing how to make a Repository by making a Hello World program in C++.
+Testing how to make a Repository by making a Hello World program in Python.

-My name is Jacob A Collier.
+def main():

-Electrical Engineering student.
+     print("Hello World!")

-Testing out GitHub.
+main()